-- The NSPCC whistleblowing helpline Staff can call: 0800 028 0285 from 08:00 to 20:00, Monday to Friday, or email help@nspcc.org.uk. - A member of the Governing Body: Mike Walker
+- The NSPCC whistleblowing helpline Staff can call: 0800 028 0285 from 08:00 to 20:00, Monday to Friday, or email help@nspcc.org.uk. - Mike Walker, Chair of Governors.

 We recognise that children and young people cannot be expected to raise concerns in an environment where staff fails to do so.